Zaharia family

-The Zaharia family was an Albanian noble family of the 14th and 15th centuries.
+The Zaharia family, also known as the Zakarija, Zakaria, Zacharia or Zaccaria was an Albanian noble family, most prominent during the 14th and 15th century.

 History

-Nicholas Zakarija
+Nikollë Zaharia

 The Zaharia family is mentioned for the first time in the 14th century.
 A certain Nicholas Zakarija is first mentioned in 1385 as a Balšić family commander and governor of Budva in 1363.
 After more than twenty years of loyalty, Nicholas Zakarija revolted in 1386 and became ruler of Budva.
 However, by 1389 Đurađ II Balšić had recaptured the city.

 The name of Nicholas Zaharia appears in the form of Nikola Sakat in many original Venetian and Ragusan documents (as governor of Budva in 1383, influential person in Zeta in 1386 and lord of Dagnum during a period of cooperation with Balšić family).
 That is a basis for some concluding that that Nicholas Zaharia and Nikola Sakat are the same person, who is related to Koja Zaharia.

 Komnen Arianiti of Arianiti family married the daughter of Nicholas Zaharia Sakati, ruler of Budva.
 They had three sons (Gjergj, Muzaka, and Vladan), and one daughter who married Pal Dukagjini.